PKU-Alignment/Safe-Policy-Optimization/docs/source/algorithms/first_order.rst

     .. tab-item:: CUP

-      CUP first make a PPO update to imporve the policy reward.
+      CUP first make a PPO update to improve the policy reward.
       Then it projects the policy back to the safe set.
-      We will foccus on the projection part.
+      We will focus on the projection part.

       - Get the cost advantage from buffer and prepare training data.